kamranayub/cypress-browser-permissions/README.md

 These APIs can be controlled using browser profile preferences which this plugin will generate and pass for you, as well as resetting them for each test run (otherwise they will be persisted).

+This enables you to effectively test permissions-based APIs in continuous integration environments and in headed browsers _without prompts._ :tada:

 ## Usage

 ### Install the package